-Columbia University's Copyright Advisory Office provides a thorough and richly linked site on permissions:http://copyright.columbia.edu/permissions
+Columbia University's Copyright Advisory Office provides a site on howo to ask for permission yourself: https://copyright.columbia.edu/basics/permissions-and-licensing.html

-Xanedu.com now also offers a copyright clearance service to their customers.
+Xanedu.com offers a copyright clearance service to their customers.

 If you want to get permission yourself, a handout with instructions on how to do this is available in the Technology and Learning Program (TLP) lab in the basement of the library (MLIB 003).
 A model permission letter is included in the handout.

 The permission letter was derived from a CETUS booklet, "Fair Use of Copyrighted Works" ( © 1995 by CETUS) a website on copyright by the University of Tennessee, both of which are no longer available online.

 A recommended book: Getting Permission.
 How to License and Clear Copyrighted Materials Online and Off.(2007) By Richard Stim.
 (This is a Nolo Press book).
 KF3002 .S75 2007.
 (Main)